AMRHiwa/email-and-password-store/README.md

 <h2 id='guide'>Program Guide</h2>

-for using this program, you must download mysql-connctor-python module.
+for using this program, you must have mysql DataBase on your system and download mysql-connctor-python module.

+for guide to install and download mysql DataBase on your system you can <a href='https://www.w3schools.com/mysql/mysql_install_windows.asp'>Click Here!.</a>

 so Enter below command in your Terminal or Command Promt (cmd):